securaops/documentation/system-design-v2.md

 - **Tenant Service**: Manages the tenant registry, bootstraps schemas, and integrates with billing hooks.
 - **Auth Service**: Uses Keycloak Identity Management (IDM) or Spring Authorization Server for authentication and MFA.
 - **Ingest Service**: Employs Kafka producers to parse logs and vulnerability feeds.
-- **Threat Service**: A reactive service that correlates events to identify and raise incidents[^2].
+- **Threat Service**: A reactive service that correlates events to identify and raise incidents.
 - **Compliance Service**: Maps security controls, tracks evidence, and generates attestations.
 - **Reporting Service**: Uses reactive aggregation pipelines for data processing and PDF exporting.
 - **Notification Service**: A WebSocket broker with adapters for email and SMS notifications.
-- **AI Insight Service**: A Python-based service using TensorFlow and PyTorch models for anomaly scoring and providing GPT-based advisories[^2].
+- **AI Insight Service**: A Python-based service using TensorFlow and PyTorch models for anomaly scoring and providing GPT-based advisories.

 ### 3.2 Data Storage Strategy

-- **Transactional Data**: A PostgreSQL cluster is used with a schema-per-tenant model for data isolation[^5][^6].
+- **Transactional Data**: A PostgreSQL cluster is used with a schema-per-tenant model for data isolation.
 Migrations are managed by Liquibase on a per-schema basis, and Row-Level Security (RLS) policies are enforced.
 - **Time-Series Data**: TimescaleDB is used for storing high-volume security telemetry data.
 - **Object Storage**: MinIO provides object storage for evidence artifacts, which are encrypted at rest.